dibsy/SPSE/README.md

 ### Module 7: Automation In Python

-1.Using Pexpect
-2.SSH AutoMation with Paramiko - Done
-3.SSH Dictionary Attack with Paramiko - Done
-4.SFTP with Paramiko -
-5.Automating Nmap - Done - Do some exercise with metasploitable1/2

 ### Module 8: Further Study and Projects
-1. Project 1
-2. Project 2
-3. Project 3

 •Create a Bot which can use Twitter as C&C
 •It will scan the public tweets using a #tag and a command will be inserted in the Tweet